 We've found in many states Bronze Plus policies can be cheaper than some Bronze policies that cover fewer treatments.

-Bronze and Bronze Plus health insurance ranges in price from $104 to $313 a month for a family policy with excess.
-The cost varies depending on which state you live in, how much you earn, your level of excess and when you first bought health insurance.
+Bronze and Bronze Plus health insurance ranges in price from $54 to $186 a month for a single policy with excess (without health insurance rebate).

 What is a health insurance excess?